-At times you may want to redirect traffic from one domain to another domain.
-This can be done at the domain level or for specific web pages.
-For example, domain.com and it's web traffic can be redirected to anotherdomain.com OR domain.com/aboutus.html can be redirected to anotherdomain.com/about.html.
-In this guide we will show you how to create a redirect in your cPanel.
-This automatically adds a redirect rule to your .htaccess file for you.
+At times you may want to 301 domain redirect traffic from one domain to another and this can be done at both the domain level and for specific web pages.
+For example, domain.com and its web traffic can be redirected to anotherdomain.com OR domain.com/aboutus.html can be redirected to anotherdomain.com/about.html.
+In this guide we show you how to create a redirect in your cPanel which automatically adds a redirect rule to your .htaccess file.

 Redirecting a Domain